NHS Public Health Wales Cardiff

 - Value for money

-The design, supply and installation was awarded to a consortium led by Rype Office (responsible for design, furniture supply, installation and project management) with its partners Greenstream Flooring (flooring supply and installation) and Orangebox (new soft furnishings and remanufactured desk chair supply).
+The design, supply and installation for Public Health Wales Cardiff was awarded to a consortium led by Rype Office (responsible for design, furniture supply, installation and project management) with its partners Greenstream Flooring (flooring supply and installation) and Orangebox (new soft furnishings and remanufactured desk chair supply).

 The team incorporated a range of innovative features under each of the three themes: